-Three Country Tour is specially designed to cover Nepal, Tibet and India mostly visited the place, This is Unique and exciting tour, specially designed for those travelers who want to explore these three countries combined into the one trip.
-With a wealth of fascinating history, impressive architecture, stunning views of the Himalaya and an exciting drive, this trip to the famous landmarks of India, Nepal, and Tibet will be memorable.
+Three Country Tour is specially designed to cover Nepal, Tibet, and India mostly visited the place; this is a unique and exciting tour, specially designed for those travelers who want to explore these three countries combined into the one trip.
+With a wealth of fascinating history, impressive architecture, stunning views of the Himalaya, and a breathtaking drive, this trip to the famous landmarks of India, Nepal, and Tibet will be memorable.

-Three country tour destinations are a ‘must-see’ at least once in a travelers lifetime!
-During this tour to India, Nepal, and Tibet you will experience three different cultures, a variety of landscapes, from the plains to the mountains, and each country will astound you with its individual history, and colorful and exotic points of interest in the one trip.
+Three country tour destinations are a ‘must-see’ at least once in a traveler’s lifetime!
+During this tour to India, Nepal, and Tibet, you will experience three different cultures, a variety of landscapes, from the plains to the mountains, and each country will astound you with its history, and colorful and exotic points of interest in the one trip.

 The tour begins in India.